HDR & Exposure7 min readJanuary 12, 2026

 • Mixed light sources (daylight, tungsten, LED) creating color casts

-• High-contrast scenes that a single exposure simply cannot capture correctly
+• High-contrast scenes a single exposure cannot capture correctly

-Key stat: Real estate listings with HDR photos receive significantly more online views and inquiries than listings shot with single-exposure images.
-Blown-out windows are one of the top complaints from agents about listing photography quality.
+Listings with HDR photos receive significantly more online views and inquiries than those shot with single-exposure images.
+Blown-out windows are one of the top complaints agents make about listing photography quality.

 How HDR real estate photography works